zm-mundrucz/personal-project-app/README.md

 - Example: http://127.0.0.1:8000/order/12650
 10. Future enhancements:

-    - In the next phase of development, we plan to add a simple button to directly view the order status.
+    - In the next phase of development, I plan to add a simple button to directly view the order status.
 And that’s it!
-We hope you enjoy using the Pizza Tracker App. 🍕🚀
+I hope you enjoy using the Pizza Tracker App. 🍕🚀